 There is some risk associated with the possibility that a party seeks to participate in a hearing in French.
 Consecutive oral interpretation doubles the hearing time, and normal hearing costs, even without factoring in the interpreter and translation fees.
 Given the length of Tribunal hearings, the additional costs could be significant and a pressure on the Tribunal's financial resources.
-The Tribunal has attempted to mitigate against this risk by ensuring that it has a deputy presiding officer who is bilingual and can conduct hearings in both English and French.
+The Tribunal has mitigated against this risk by ensuring that it has appointed an Alternate Presiding Officer and Deputy Presiding Officer who are bilingual and can conduct hearings in both English and French.